chandi1703/Narragonien-Digital/README.md

 # Narragonien-Digital
-Stores Code about the Narragonien Project
+Stores Code about the Narragonien Project.
+Some XML and XSLT-Stuff.
+CSS also.
+Enjoy.